utshomax/postman-docs/src/pages/docs/getting-started/installation/installation-and-updates.md

 Postman is available on the web at **[go.postman.co/home](https://go.postman.co/home)** and as a native desktop app for Mac (Intel or Apple silicon), Windows (Intel 32-bit or 64-bit), and Linux (64-bit) operating systems.

-To get the latest version of the Postman desktop app, visit the [download page](https://www.postman.com/downloads/) and select **Download** for your platform.
+To get the latest version of the Postman desktop app, visit the [download page](https://www.postman.com/downloads/) and download the app for your platform.

 ## Contents